 We assume your password is F@rLimit*$!, or Far Limits in the common language.
 Now, let’s use the different encryption tools to encrypt it.

-1. SHA-1: SHA stands for Secure Hash Algorithm, and it uses a string of 40 random numbers and letters.
+1. SHA-1: SHA stands for Secure Hash Algorithm, which uses a string of 40 random numbers and letters.
 When we run our password through the encryptor, it will become “d85669f719322d44b885c78d1e035ff0bc03e7ab“.

 Using different password encryption methods will set the hacker back when trying to access your system and files.
 These methods will also frustrate the hackers since they’ll be looking through tens, if not thousands, of possible suggestions for your password, and they will eventually choose another easier target.